Sliv Nemzek

 Alexander Jerome "Sliv" Nemzek (October 11, 1895 – May 29, 1958) was an American college football and baseball player and coach.
 He served as the head football coach at Minnesota State University–Moorhead in 1919 and again from 1923 to 1940.
+Nemzek served in both the World War One and World War Two.
+He would remain a prominent figure in the Fargo-Moorhead area and served as Mayor of Moorhead.